 How to Join ARES:

 An amateur radio license is not required to join the ARES team, however, team members are expected to work towards their FCC license, which is really quite simple.
 Free classes and training are provided and a license may be obtained by passing a 35 question multiple choice test which is available locally.

-The team meets every other Monday evening for training, drills, exercises, and joint operations with other ARES teams in the area.
+The team meets every 1st and 3rd Monday evening for training, drills, exercises, and joint operations with other ARES teams in the area.
 Field trips, training scenarios, and guest speakers may be scheduled at other times of the month.